Based on 21 hedge funds · latest filing: 2026 Q1 · updated quarterly

 ✅

-7 of 21 current holders rank in the top 100 by AUM.
-A meaningful share of the ownership base comes from the most well-resourced institutions.
+7 of 21 holders rank in the top 100 by AUM, accounting for 29% of total institutional value held.
+A meaningful share of the ownership value comes from the most well-resourced institutions.